FAQ

 Q: I have cats, I heard they can pass a disease.
 Should I be worried?

 A: While true some cats have a parasitic infection that if spread, can cause toxoplasmosis in humans and can infect the fetus in pregnant people, it is spread by fecal-oral (“poop to mouth”) transmission.
-This means the only way to have this infection is if you clean out the cat’s litter box (it’s not in the air!), don’t wash your cat regularly, and don’t wash your hands regularly.
+This means the only way to have this infection is if you clean out the cat’s litter box (it’s not in the air!), don’t wash your cat, and don’t wash your hands regularly.
 Best practice is to let your partner(s) take care of the litter box, don’t touch their poop, and wash your hands often.

 Postpartum